Superconductivity Proximate to Non-Abelian Fractional Spin Hall Insulator in Twisted Bilayer MoTe$_2$: Results

-We further observe that the intermediate state exhibits a quantitatively enhanced tendency to form Cooper pairs, as indicated by the binding energy $E_b^{(\pm)} = E_{N \pm 2,0} + E_{N,0} - 2E_{N \pm 1,0}$, where $E_{N_h,0}$ is the ground-state energy for $N_h$ holes.
-We find that the binding energy is negative for all $d$, with its magnitude $|E_b|$ reaching its maximum in the intermediate region $d \in (d_{c,1}, d_{c,2})$~[Fig.~\ref{fig:M3_SCQuantities}(b)].
-The identification of the intermediate state as a superconductor is further corroborated by the spectrum of the pair density matrix~\cite{RevModPhys.34.694},
+where $E_{N_h,0}$ is the ground-state energy for $N_h$ holes.
+Across all three system sizes $N=12, 14, 16$, we find that the binding energy is negative for all $d$, with its magnitude $|E_b|$ comparable to the Fermi energy $E_F\approx 1.50\:\mathrm{meV}$ for the intermediate regime $d\in\left(d_{c,1},d_{c,2}\right)$, significantly smaller for $d>d_{c,2}$, and attaining a maximum slope at $d\approx d_{c,2}$~[Fig.~\ref{fig:M3_SCSignatures}(b)].
+The identification of the intermediate state as a superconductor is further corroborated by the spectrum of the pair density matrix~\cite{yang1962concept},

 where $\hat{\psi}_{s,\mathbf{k}}^\dagger$ is the operator that creates a hole in the second moir\'{e} band with spin $s$ and crystal momentum $\mathbf{k}$.
-We observe that the pair density matrix shows a single dominant eigenvalue, well separated from the rest of the spectrum, and also this eigenvalue reaches its maximum within the intermediate regime $d \in (d_{c,1}, d_{c,2})$~[Fig.~\ref{fig:M3_SCQuantities}(c)].
+We observe that the pair density matrix shows a single dominant eigenvalue, well separated from the rest of the spectrum, and also this eigenvalue reaches its maximum within the intermediate regime $d \in (d_{c,1}, d_{c,2})$~[Fig.~\ref{fig:M3_SCSignatures}(c)].
 Both results show a tendency for binding, specifically between $\left(\uparrow,\mathbf{k}\right)$ and $\left(\downarrow,-\mathbf{k}\right)$, which is maximized in the intermediate region.
+In \cite{supp}, we make a similar analysis of the excitonic pair density matrix, and rule out intervalley exciton condensation as a candidate for the intermediate phase.

 A defining hallmark of superconductivity is global phase coherence, captured by the superfluid stiffness $D_S$.
-We evaluate $D_S$ from the curvature of the ground-state energy with respect to global flux insertion around the non-contractible loops of the torus~\cite{PhysRevB.47.7995,Resta_2018}.
-We find that the superfluid stiffness reaches a maximum at $d_{c,1}$ and falls to zero as $d$ approaches $d_{c,2}$~[Fig.~\ref{fig:M3_SCQuantities}(d)].
+We evaluate $D_S$ from the curvature of the ground-state energy with respect to global flux insertion around the non-contractible loops of the torus~\cite{scalapino1993insulator,resta2018drude}.
+We find that the superfluid stiffness reaches a maximum at $d_{c,1}$ and falls to zero as $d$ approaches $d_{c,2}$~[Fig.~\ref{fig:M3_SCSignatures}(d)].
 This indicates that the intermediate region maximizes not only the pairing tendency but also phase coherence, establishing it as a superconductor.

 Building on these results, we can now analyze the pairing symmetry of the superconducting state by evaluating the order parameter